The Official Pink Salmon Fishing Checklist

-Rods – For ultimate performance and effectiveness, rods should be between the 6’6 to 9’0” range, and should have a fast action.
+Rods – For ultimate performance and effectiveness, rods should be in the 6’6 to 9’0” range and should have a fast action.
 This means that the tip will have to have quite a bit of sensitivity, along with enough back bone throughout most of the rod to fish a jig correctly.
 It is imperative to feel your jig throughout its time in the water in order to detect the dropping and lifting action, as well as the bite.

 Fly Fishing for Pink Salmon

-There is quite a range of acceptable weights and lengths for a suitable Pink Salmon fly fishing rods.
+There is quite a range of acceptable weights and lengths for a suitable Pink Salmon fly fishing rod.
 On average, a 9’0” to 10’0” rod in the 7-8 weight range is ideal for most tidal and non-tidal scenarios.
 For some slower bodies of water, a 6 weight can get the job done, although it is often best to not stress fish out by playing them for an unnecessary length of time.

 A good quality disc drag fly reel is a huge asset when fishing for salmon.
 You will want to make sure that your reel is saltwater safe and corrosion resistant.

-- RIO InTouch Outbound Short Floating Line
+- RIO Premier Outbound Short Floating Line

 - RIO Grande Elite Floating Line

-- RIO Aqualux II Intermediate Sinking Line
+- RIO Aqualux Premier Intermediate Sinking Line

 - RIO Mainstream Intermediate Sinking Line